11 Feb A Mountain Biking Yoga Routine – Yoga for Mountain Bikers

 - do just one category at a time

-You choose!
-Start with what is accessible to you and build up.
-Don’t worry about getting everything at first.
+- start with what is accessible to you and build up – don’t worry about getting everything at first

 Some of these moves may seem simple, but the key here is slow movement with awareness.
 Move slowly, yearn for good posture, try to feel every part of the body.
 Even when you think you’ve got it, start from the beginning again and see how you are moving, how slow, how complete.
 In the links provided, don’t worry about looking just like the pictures- you do you and simply aim towards the pose.